 Josh was finishing his degree in graphic design when we began talking seriously about the idea to pour candles inspired by our fondest memories.
 Since we had a lifetime of shared memories we began to brainstorm the ones that impacted us the most.
 We had, sitting in a journal on the coffee table, the humble beginnings of Great Bear Wax Co. in the form of a list of fragrances we hoped to create.
 We became obsessed with the idea that we could create fragrances that could define memories both old and new for others.
 We spent the next several months prepping to launch Great Bear Wax Co. and on December 1st of 2013, we launched.
 The first order to come through the system was from Caroline Taylor, and after her, many many others.
 We never looked back.

 Birmingham Ala.
-2014 to present - I spent another summer in California, where I led wilderness trips, spent too much time at the coffee bar, and poured candles on my off days.
+2014 to present - I spent another summer in California, where I led wilderness backpacking trips, spent too much time at the coffee bar, and poured candles on my off days.
 August rolled around and our summer jobs were all coming to an end but instead of making my way back to Auburn, I left with a few pals on a road trip through the pacific northwest for a few weeks.
-This trip brought the birth of our forest candle, my decision to finish college, and was the place where I decided it would be best to move to Birmingham when I left California.
+This trip brought the hike that was the birth of our Forest candle, my decision to finish college, and was the span of road where I decided it would be best to move to Birmingham when I left California.
 For the first time in 24 years me and my brother would not live together, or even in the same city.
-I moved on October 1, 2014, enrolled in an online stats class, found a place to make candles and almost 3 years later this place is feeling more and more like home.
+I moved on October 1, 2014, enrolled in an online statistics class, found a place to make candles and almost 3 years later this place is feeling more and more like home.
 Don't get me wrong, I yearn to be back on the water, I yearn to be in the same city as my brother, but I know I am where I need to be.

 Currently, I am sitting in our shop.
 Im looking at last years numbers and I could not be more proud.
 We have come a long way in such a short amount of time and again I could not be more proud.
 Im grateful for this team, for the support, for the folks who love these fragrances, and am ultimately grateful for the opportunity to take a risk.
 None of this was guaranteed, hell, three years under our belt doesn't guarantee us another three.
 We are getting ready to launch into what I will call v2 of Great Bear Wax Co.
 This summer we will launch a story telling element and I already feel the same fear and vulnerability that I felt when before we launched three years ago.
 I have learned so much in the midst of this adventure but if I had to communicate it all in one point it would be this: I chose to pursue something and with that came the decision to jump or not to jump.
 You get to a point where you are risking more by staying put then you are by taking the plunge and its at that point you find out what you're made of.